P0103 purpose code: Complete guide to advance export payments India

 Real cost of wrong codes:

-Consider a ₹20 lakh advance payment with wrong purpose code:
+Consider a ₹20 lakh advance payment with a wrong purpose code:

 - Payment delayed 2 weeks = lost production time